codahale/lockstitch-go/design.md

 #### KDF Security

-A sequence of `Mix` operations followed by a `Derive` operation (or other operations which produce output via `expand`) is effectively using SHA-512 to hash an input string constructed using a recoverable encoding (i.e., one that can be unambiguously parsed left-to-right) and which includes the derived output length.
-Given SHA-512's [security claim][SP 800-107] of being indistinguishable from a random oracle up to a computational complexity of ~256 bits and the truncation performed by `expand` making it [PRF secure][AMAC], this construction maps directly to [Backendal et al.'s RO-KDF construction][n-KDFs] and is a KDF-secure XOF-n-KDF.
+A sequence of `Mix` operations followed by an operation which produces output via `expand` (e.g., `Derive`, `Encrypt`, `Seal`, etc.) is equivalent to constructing a string using a recoverable encoding (i.e., one that can be unambiguously parsed left-to-right) which includes the output length, hashing it with SHA-512, and truncating the output.
+Given SHA-512's [security claim][SP 800-107] of being indistinguishable from a random oracle up to a computational complexity of ~256 bits and the truncation performed by `expand` making it [PRF secure][AMAC], this construction maps directly to [Backendal et al.'s RO-KDF construction][n-KDFs] and is a KDF-secure XOF-n-KDF (for 0 < ℓ <= 32).

 [SP 800-107]: https://doi.org/10.6028/NIST.SP.800-107r1